-What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital In Network: Covered services include mental health care services that require a hospital stay.
-Prior Authorization required unless admitted Covered services include mental health care services that require due to a medical a hospital stay.
-Our Plan covers up to the 190-day lifetime limit emergency. for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a You pay a \$1,632 deductible for days 1-60 of psychiatric unit in a general hospital. each benefit period.
-You pay a \$408 coinsurance per day for days 61-90 of each benefit period.
-You pay a \$816 coinsurance per lifetime reserve day after day 90 for each benefit period up to 60 days over your lifetime.
-Each day after the lifetime reserve days: All costs You pay 20% of the Medicare-Approved Amount for mental health services you get from doctors and other providers while you're receiving inpatient mental health services.
-These are 2024 cost sharing amounts and may change for 2025.
-Signature Advantage Plan
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+Covered services include mental health care services that require In Network: You pay a \$374 per day copay for days 1 through 5 a hospital stay.
+Our Plan covers up to the 190-day lifetime limit for inpatient services in a psychiatric hospital.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit in a general hospital.
+You pay a \$0 per day copay for days 6 through 90 Prior Authorization required unless admitted due to a medical emergency.
+Signature Advantage Community follows the Original Medicare benefit period.